 Step 4 = Enter your new home

-Once you’ve chosen a room in your new home and started moving in, it’s time to decide on the personal touches that you would like to add through personal items and furniture.
+Once you’ve chosen a room in your new aged care home and started moving in, it’s time to decide on the personal touches that you would like to add through personal items and furniture.

-After you move into an aged care home, staff should encourage you and the resident to sit down and discuss the care needs and develop an individual care plan.
+After you move into your aged care home, staff should encourage you and your family to sit down and discuss the level of care required and develop an individual care plan.
 The plan outlines your care needs and instructions on how to make sure these are met, which could include;

 - Doctor/dental needs